deepakmkoshy/Flash-Chat-App/README.md

 ## ToDo

-* Refactor the code
 * Add server timestamp
-* Use provider for managing state
 * Multiple users with separate chat channels
 * Voice/Video call with Agora
-* Already logged in to homepage

 ## Done

+* Refactor the code
 * Longpresses audio rec like in whatsapp

-## Refactoring in progress

-Separated the wave widget into separate file in components(Needs some refactoring within, check back later)

-Really dont have much idea on how to separate the audio recording logic from the ui part.
-Have to learn more and then come back to refactor.
-Refactor branch will be used for refactoring tests
+* Use provider for managing state
+* Already logged in to homepage